Chronic lymphocytic thyroiditis

 • Family history of autoimmune disorders: People with a family history of autoimmune disorders are more likely to develop chronic lymphocytic thyroiditis.

-• Gender: Women are more likely to develop chronic lymphocytic thyroiditis than men.
+• Gender: Women are more likely than men to develop this condition.

-• Age: The risk of developing chronic lymphocytic thyroiditis increases with age, particularly in women over the age of 60.
+• Age: The risk of developing this condition increases with age, particularly in women over the age of 60.

-• Radiation exposure: Exposure to radiation, such as from medical procedures or environmental sources, can increase the risk of developing chronic lymphocytic thyroiditis.
+• Radiation exposure: Radiation exposure, such as from medical procedures or environmental sources, can increase the risk of developing this condition.

 • Other autoimmune disorders: People with other autoimmune disorders, such as type 1 diabetes or rheumatoid arthritis, are at a higher risk of developing chronic lymphocytic thyroiditis.